rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 num.add(othernum);
 ```

-Furthermore, trait constraints are not yet aware of the kind traits, so using `Copy`, etc. as supertraits will not work as expected.
+Furthermore, trait constraints are not yet aware of the "kind" traits, so using `Copy`, etc. as supertraits will not work as expected.

 ### Static methods